-Several resources are available for people with hereditary ataxia, their relatives as well as people thinking of having this disease.
-The following list is a summary of existing resources:
+Several resources are available for people with hereditary ataxia, their relatives as well as people who suspect they have this disease.

 Financial assistance for people with disabilities